-On April 30, 1929, The Federated Garden Clubs of Connecticut, Inc. was organized with 32 Connecticut garden clubs as charter members and on May 1, 1929, became a charter member, with twelve other states, of the National Council of State Garden Clubs, Inc., now known as National Garden Clubs, Inc. The Federation has had almost continuous representation on the National Board since its founding.
+On April 30, 1929, The Federated Garden Clubs of Connecticut, Inc. was organized with 31 Connecticut garden clubs as charter members.
+The following day, May 1, 1929, it joined with twelve other states to form the National Council of State Garden Clubs, Inc., now known as National Garden Clubs, Inc. The Federation has had almost continuous representation on the National Board since its founding.

 The Federation has continued its interests in Civic Development, Environmental Concerns/ Conservation, Garden Therapy, Historic and Memorial and Public Gardens, Horticulture, Legislation/Government Action, Public Relations, Scholarships and Youth Activities.
 It sponsors Flower Show, Landscape Design, Gardening, and Environmental Schools for the continuing education and benefit of its members.

 The Connecticut Federation NEWS publication (CFN), which has been in existence almost since the beginning of The Federation, publishes 6 issues a year to keep members informed of Federation activities.
 The NEWS is distributed electronically via email.